 Instead of replacing every single instance of [pattern] on your file, this Vim command will replace only those [pattern] that are in the current line with [replacement].

 This is among those powerful Vim commands that let users search for [pattern] in every currently opened buffer.
 It will enhance your productivity and decrease search time significantly.

 This is among those useful Vim commands that will come in handy whenever you want to delete every line that contains string from your document.

 Linux Command Cheat Sheet for Working With Multiple Files in Vim

 Editing in the terminal is fun and alright.
 But, where’s the edge of terminal editors if you can’t edit multiple files with them.
 Luckily, as an iconic text editor, Vim lets you work with multiple documents in a pretty neat way.
-The ability to split the screen when working with multiple files at the same time is something Vim has been offering even before the concept of the split screen became mainstream.
-Now, you should slowly start to realize why this legendary editor is hailed in such high regards.
+The ability to split the screen when working with multiple files simultaneously is something Vim has been offering even before the concept of the split-screen became mainstream.
+Now, you should slowly start to realize why this legendary editor is hailed in such high regard.

 - :sp [filename]

-Use this command to create a new file and split the console screen horizontally in order to show the two different buffers.
+Use this command to create a new file and split the console screen horizontally to show the two different buffers.

 - :vsp [filename]